 He traveled there with twenty- four of his Hong Kong students to work at digging holes for coffee trees, building sheds and helping care for livestock.

-Dave with children on the Bolaven Coffee Plantation
+My husband Dave helping children on the Bolaven Coffee Plantation in Laos learn English

 Bolaven Farms is a cooperative that uses farming methods designed to sustain rather than deplete the rich nutrients in the Laotian soil.
 About 100 acres of the farm are devoted to grasses and legumes to restore nitrogen to the soil and provide fodder for livestock.
 The remainder is used for coffee growing.

-Bolaven families welcome Dave and his students to the coffee plantation in Laos
+Laotian families welcome Dave and his students to the coffee plantation

 Up to fifty families at a time live on the Bolaven Farms coffee plantation and are taught how to grow coffee profitably and organically.
 They are given housing and earn a fair wage for the work they do.
 Medical care is provided and there is a school for the children.
 If they ‘graduate’ from the agriculture program at Bolaven, families are eligible for a loan to buy a seven acre coffee farm of their own and can sell their coffee to Bolaven.
 Workers hand sort the coffee to ensure its quality before the beans are roasted, packaged, shipped and marketed as a fair trade product in other countries.